shigeyukey/shige-addons-wiki/template.md

 This add-on is a fixed version for Anki25+ of the addon <a href="🟢" target="_blank">"🟢"</a>, originally created by <a href="🟢" target="_blank">🟢</a> and credit goes to them.

 <!--
-This add-on is a fixed and customized version of No-Distractions-Full-Screen for Anki 25+.
+This add-on is a fixed and customized version of 🟢, the original add-on is no longer maintained and is broken in the latest version of Anki, instead you can use this my fixed version.
+Originally created by 🟢 and credit goes to them.
  -->